kempisabelmaddie/IoT_PolyU/newfolder/README.md

 3) Go to the folder and find the file "UIFlow_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/UIFlow_SetUp.md>
 4) Go to the folder and find the file "TempSensor_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/TempSensor_SetUp.md>
 5) Go to the folder and find the file "Thingsboard_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Thingsboard_SetUp.md>
+6) Go to the folder and find the file "Demo.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Demo.md>
-6) Go to the folder and find the file "Code_Explanation.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Code_Explanation.md>
+7) Go to the folder and find the file "Code_Explanation.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Code_Explanation.md>
 ###